t-liu/system-level-api-twitter/README.md

 This is a project developed in Mulesoft Anypoint Platform to fetch the latest tweets and list of hashtags for a given keyword and last n hours from Twitter's API.
 This project was part of a coding challenge for an interview process with Science 37.

+To deploy this code to a runtime environment supported by Mulesoft, you must provide the following runtime properties:
+* api.autodiscovery.id
+    * this property is used to discovery the api id in API Manager
+* twitter.api.token
+    * this property is used to authenticate to Twitter API 1.1

 ### Technologies, languages, and platform used to build this project
 * Application:
     * RAML for API Design